ESG

 Schroders Greencoat acknowledges the importance of the United Nations Sustainable Development Goals in addressing the global challenges facing the international community and is supportive of the 2030 targets.

-As a leading manager of renewable energy assets, we contribute to the SDGs in two core ways: through the creation of renewable energy (SDG 7) and climate action (SDG 13).
+As a leading manager of renewable energy and energy transition assets, we contribute to the SDGs in two core ways: through the creation of renewable energy (SDG 7) and climate action (SDG 13).
+As we increase our investment in energy transition assets, we also contribute to the promotion of sustainable infrastructure and industry (SDG 9).

 SDG 7: Ensure access to affordable, reliable, sustainable, and modern energy for all

-The assets we manage currently represent over 4,000MW of total installed capacity.
-Together, the funds generated 7,146GWh of renewable electricity and heat in 2021, enough to power nearly 2 million homes for a year.
+The assets we manage generated 15.8 TWh of renewable electricity and heat in 2024, enough to power the equivalent of 5.7 million homes with clean energy for a year [2].

 SDG 13: Take urgent action to combat climate change and its impacts

-The assets we manage contribute towards a zero carbon future and can offset 3.2 million tonnes of CO2 emissions a year.
-We are assessing and reporting the climate-related risks and opportunities associated with these assets, as well as taking steps to reduce the carbon footprint of the portfolio across the funds we manage.
+The assets we manage contribute towards a net zero future and, in 2024, contributed to the avoidance of 7.5 million tonnes of CO2 emissions.
+We assess and report on the climate-related risks and opportunities associated with these assets, as well as take steps to reduce the carbon footprint of the portfolio across the funds we manage.[2]

 Modern Slavery

-Please find the Company's Modern Slavery and Human Trafficking statement here
+Please find the Company's latest Modern Slavery and Human Trafficking statement here.

 Go back to Schroders Greencoat homepage